elisad5791/frontend-project-lvl1/README.md

 ### Description

-Mind Games is a set of five console games.
+Brain Games is a set of five console games.
 Each game asks questions that need to be answered correctly.
 After three correct answers, the game is considered to be completed.
 If the answer is incorrect, the game ends and the user is prompted to try again.

 Games: